Maitland, New South Wales: Floods

 Maitland's proximity to the Hunter River has resulted in a succession of floods since European settlement.
 Over 200 floods have occurred on the Hunter River since settlement, 13 of those higher than the river's normal peak limit of 10.7 m.
 Of these 13, all have had a direct effect on the city of Maitland.

 Between 1830 and 1834 Maitland experienced five floods.
 The 1832 flood was severe with water reaching about 8.84 m and killing seven people.
 The 1834 flood water reached the same height.
 In the winter of 1857 the Hunter River rose again to record heights, reaching 9.2 m.
 Flooding continued for the next 30 years with the floods of the 1890s being the most disastrous.
 Much of the riverbank collapsed and many people were left without homes or personal possessions.

+Flooding was described as an “annoyance” and “detrimental to the town” in the 7 April 1840 advertisement for the sale of “Windermere” where position “on a hill” was described as an appealing feature.

-However, the 1940s and 1950s saw an increase in rainfall and the river rose again and again.
+The 1940s and 1950s saw an increase in rainfall and the river rose again and again.
 In February 1955, Maitland and the Hunter Valley experienced its most severe flood in recorded history.
 The 1955 Hunter Valley floods, also commonly known as "The Maitland Flood", was the first Australian natural disaster to be broadcast by the media on an international scale.
 This flood is considered to be one of Australia's worst floods.
-The waters reached 12.5 m and caused catastrophic damage.
+The waters reached 12.5 m and caused catastrophic damage and loss of life.
 The volume of flood water was approximately 3,750,000 ML and the cost of damage, in today's currency, would have been over A$2 billion.
 Seven thousand buildings and homes were damaged and the flood claimed the lives of 14 people.

 In early June 2007 an intense low pressure system which caused devastating storms to hit the city of Newcastle and the Central Coast also caused major flooding throughout the lower Hunter Region including the Maitland area.
 During the flooding in 2007, the Hunter River was expected to reach a peak of 11.3 m at Maitland's Belmore Bridge and break levee banks.
 Some 4000 residents of the suburb of Lorn were evacuated before the floodwaters became stable at 10.7 m and did not inundate central Maitland.
 Other areas did not escape with waters inundating homes in Branxton, Louth Park and Raymond Terrace.
 The flood has been compared to the devastating 1955 Hunter Valley floods.